 2. The University will provide accurate information and advice to prospective students concerning its opportunities for Apprenticeships.

 3. The University welcomes applications from all candidates with the potential to succeed, regardless of their background.
 The University is committed to equality of opportunity, as stated in our Equal Opportunities Policy.
 The University aims to eliminate discrimination on the grounds of gender, race, nationality, ethnic or national origin, political beliefs, religious beliefs or practices, disability, marital status, family circumstances, sexual orientation, spent criminal convictions, age or any other inappropriate ground.

-4. The University complies with the provisions of the General Data Protection Regulation.
+4. The University complies with the provisions of the Data Protection Act 2018 (the UK’s implementation of the General Data Protection Regulation (GDPR)).
 The University will share information about the progression of an application with an applicant’s intended employer as an Apprentice, and with the relevant funding agencies.
 The University will not disclose to any other third party any details regarding an individual’s application without the applicant’s permission to do so.
 This policy of non-disclosure will include family members of the applicant.

 C. Admissions Criteria and Selection

-1. Absolute minimum entry requirements are developed by the Institute for Apprenticeships (working with trailblazer employer groups at subject level) published at the Instutitue for Apprenticeships and Technical Education as “standards”.
+1. Absolute minimum entry requirements are developed by the Institute for Apprenticeships and Technical Education (working with trailblazer employer groups at subject level) published at the Instutitue for Apprenticeships and Technical Education as “standards”.

 2. The University and the Employers it delivers Apprenticeships with may also set additional entry requirement thresholds.
 These criteria must be approved by the University Student Recruitment Steering Group and Course Proposal Scrutiny Panel, and will be published on our Study webpages.

-The Education and Skills Funding Agency sets legal requirements for qualification as an apprentice.
+The UK Government’s Department for Education sets legal requirements for qualification as an apprentice.
 These include that an apprentice must:

 a) Be employed as defined by HMRC;